mxschlz/head_gaze_tracking/README.md

   - Left Iris Relative Pos Dx: 66
   - Left Iris Relative Pos Dy: -3
   - Packet: [1623447890123, 315, 225, 66, -3]

----

-## Acknowledgements
-This project was initially inspired by [Asadullah Dal's iris segmentation project](https://github.com/Asadullah-Dal17/iris-Segmentation-mediapipe-python).
-The blink detection and gaze direction visualization feature is also contributed by Asadullah Dal.

----

-## Note
-The **Python-Gaze-Face-Tracker** is intended for educational and research purposes and is particularly suited for applications in aviation, HCI, AR, and similar fields.

----